 To properly account for depreciation costs, a debit must be recorded against the outlay and a credit against the cumulative amount of depreciation.
 These categories might be subdivided further according to the recorded fixed assets.

 Journal Entries for a Revenue Example (Invoicing Recording)

 a.
 Recording a provision for doubtful accounts

-To create or modify a bad debt reserve, funds are moved from the wrong debt expenditure account to the allowance for doubtful accounts.
-Then, after the precise debts are calculated, credit accounts receivable and debit allowance for doubtful accounts.
+To create or modify a bad debt reserve, debit accounts receivable are moved from the bad debt expense account to the allowance for doubtful accounts.
+Then, after the precise debts are calculated, credit receivable accounts and debit allowance for doubtful accounts.

-Sales are credited, while Accounts Receivable is debited, when products or services are sold on credit (an accounting process known as “accrual”).
-However, if the transaction was settled in cash, the cash received would be deducted from the books instead of the accounts receivable while invoicing.
+Sales are credited, while Accounts Receivable are debited when products or services are sold on credit (an accounting journal process known as “accrual”).
+However, if the transaction was settled in cash, outstanding invoices, the cash received would be deducted from the books instead of the accounts receivable while invoicing.

 Account Payable Process

 Every organization has an accounts payable department, albeit its organization will change as the company grows.
 The accounts payable division is built up based on the likely number of vendors & service providers, the amount of the payments that would be handled for some time, and the sort of reports the management would need.